Advice for all first-time attendees

-This year's SIOP Annual Conference Season will comprise several weeks of special sessions, add-on events, and networking, finally culminating in an exciting, exhilarating three days of seeing old friends, meeting new people, learning, talking, and digging into the newest I-O research.
-And it can be overwhelming for first-time attendees!
+This year's SIOP Annual Conference Season will comprise several weeks of special sessions, add-on events, and networking, finally culminating in an exciting, exhilarating 3 days of seeing old friends, meeting new people, learning, talking, and digging into the newest I-O research.
+But it can be overwhelming for first-time attendees!
 Check out this TIP article to learn how to manage the conference if it's your first time and read the great advice below!
-(A list of recommended sessions for first-time attendees will be posted soon.)

 Set a goal.
 Are you attending the conference to learn, connect, or find a job?
 Let your answer guide your decisions at SIOP.

 Make a priority list of 3 things (sessions, symposiums, panels, etc.) a day that you would like to attend.
 If you have energy and interest, then attend more.
 Tips for choosing sessions:

 - Look for sessions that are relevant to a current project or paper.
 Click here for the searchable program.